rgalindo33/resume/content/index.md

 *2008*
 *Diploma Thesis*

 Ruby on Rails app that allowed graduates to query other students thesis, and incorporate their owns once finished.

 More about me
 -------------
+I am an open and friendly person, always willing to have fun and enjoy what i do, no matter the circunstances I enjoy team work and find it very fun to do

+Im fluent in English, German and Spanish.

+I love to travel and learn new cultures, and my favourite travel method is my beloved VW bus Besides writing software, my main activities are Surfing and Skateboarding.
+Im also a bit melomaniac